 The extra step, of mashing/grinding the onion/garlic/coriander mixture is really worth it for both texture and flavour.

-- A dip for veggies, chips and crackers
+- A dip for veggies, sweet potato chips and crackers

 - A spread – Great on toast!

-- A topping - Add on top of eggs, sweet potato wedges, chilli, fajitas, fries, quesadillas.
+- A topping - Add on top of eggs, sweet potato wedges, vegetarian chilli, baked chicken fajitas, chilli cheese fries, and vegetable quesadillas.

 I generally make guacamole just before serving as it is best fresh.
 If you do wish to make it ahead of time, or you have leftovers, to extend the freshness: